rido-min/IoTHubMQTTBrokerPreviewSamples/python/README.md

 ## Install helper modules

-To install the modules that you will need to run these tests, run pip to install the code in this directoy in 'editable' mode.
+To install the modules that you will need to run these tests, run pip to install the code in this directory in 'editable' mode.

 ```
 pip install -e .